 - Homeslice: You can find this restaurant mainly in South Congress and another branch just opened in North Loop.
 Eat your fill of pies and special antipasti while your dog sits obediently beside you on the neat patio.
 Also, be sure to try their secret menu named The Vatican!

 - The Git Out.
 Search this name in Google Images, and the dog on the logo says it all.
 Feast on their tasty pork nuggets paired with a classic cocktail while your canine friend gets to enjoy free treats and water bowls – unlimited refills too!

 Honestly, coming across a restaurant that bans dogs in Austin is more challenging than finding a dog-friendly one.
 That’s how much residents love and care for animals.
 In light of this, there are hundreds of places for you to visit and discover.

 Relocating to Austin with a Dog

 Animals have feelings too.
 That’s why moving can be just as stressful to your dog.
 And since humans are more capable of handling stress and fear, you’d want to ensure your pet enjoys the experience.
 To best achieve this, you’ll want the help of professionals.
-Make sure to do enough research in finding a cheap moving company in Austin, TX that knows how to move you and your dog comfortably.
+Make sure to do enough research in finding a pet-friendly moving company in Austin, TX that knows how to move you without stressing out your pets.